Auroratide/auroratide.com/src/content/posts/can-ai-invent-a-puzzle/content.md

 ### Novelty

-On the one hand, the _exact combination_ of rules that make up Luminary seem to be rare.
+On the one hand, the _exact combination_ of rules that make up Luminary seems to be rare.
 On the other hand, the rules clearly borrow from several well-known puzzles:

 - [Star Battle](https://www.puzzle-star-battle.com/): Star locations must be deduced and cannot be adjacent.
 - [Tents & Trees](https://tentsandtrees.net/): Clues outside the grid tell you how many stars are in that row or column.
 - [Akari](https://dailyakari.com/): Stars light up cells in horizontal and vertical directions.
 - [Kakuro](https://www.kakuros.com/): Sums are clues to deduce where numbers go.

-To be fair, many classic puzzles borrow from each other already, and it takes creative effort to combine things in just the right way (see what I've written on [creativty as building bridges](/posts/enhancing-creativity-by-deferring-judgement/)).
+To be fair, many classic puzzles borrow from each other already, and it takes creative effort to combine things in just the right way (see what I've written on [creativity as building bridges](/posts/enhancing-creativity-by-deferring-judgement/)).
 So this is still impressive.

 ### Purpose

-For a puzzle, purpose really just comes down whether solving a Luminary puzzle is fun.
+For a puzzle, purpose really just comes down to whether solving a Luminary puzzle is fun.
 Going by our criteria for what made Fulcrum Drift _not_ fun:

 - **Solution Uniqueness**: Yep, puzzles can have unique solutions.
 - **Logic Diversity**: Solving my puzzle required using star adjacency to rule out spaces, deducing how many stars are in a row when it isn't given, using facts about star uniqueness to determine their values, and sum combinations. <small>I mean, unless I'm small-brained and didn't see a more obvious way to solve my own puzzle...</small>